 Schizophrenia is a complex mental health condition that affects a person’s ability to think and act.
 Its effects are far-reaching and often make it challenging to find appropriate housing services.
 Understanding the signs and symptoms of schizophrenia can help you identify them in yourself or someone you care about—and can prompt you to find the help you need.

-What is Schizophrenia?
+What Is Schizophrenia?

 Schizophrenia is an illness diagnosis, not an identity!
 It is a chronic mental health condition characterized by distortions in thinking, perception, emotions, language, sense of self, and behavior.
 It’s often very misunderstood, and these misconceptions can lead to stigma.
 However, with the right support and treatment, many people suffering from this condition can lead fulfilling lives.

-Early Warning Signs of Schizophrenia
+Early Warning Signs and Symptoms of Schizophrenia

+What are the signs and symptoms of schizophrenia?
 In many cases, this condition develops slowly.
 The early signs and symptoms of schizophrenia can be so subtle that people often mistaken them for typical stresses or adolescent behavior.

 For example, you might notice: